cholnhial/anyzquizai/README.md

 ## Why

-This project demonstrates a breadth of my FullStack skills across different techniques.
+This project demonstrates a breadth of my FullStack skills across different tools and emerging technologies.
 I wanted to use it as an opportunity to try out new technologies such as Spring AI and new language enhancements introduced to Java.